Get ready for summer

 4. Book the time off at work

 Assuming you've got a boss, and people you work with, once all this is over and travel picks back they're all going to want to jump on a plane too.
-And if you're the last person to request the time off, guess who's going to be left behind at the end of lockdown to run the office / shop / restaurant / pig farm?
+And if you're the last person to request the time off, guess who's going to be left behind to run the office / shop / restaurant / pig farm?
 Muggins.
 So beat the rush and - ever so quietly, you don't want to tip anybody off - email your boss with the dates for your trip and makes sure your time off's in the calendar.

 5. Organise a Covid test